syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/style.md

 documentation: ug
 ---

-# Visual Style in WindowsForms FontListBox
+# Visual Style in Windows Forms FontListBox

 The style for FontListBox can be set using VisualStyle property.
 The visual style includes